+Senate Committee

+Energy and Environment

-House Committee Climate, Energy, and Environment Oregon State Capitol 900 Court St NE, Salem, OR 9730
+Oregon State Capitol

+900 Court St NE, Salem, OR 9730

-Dear Chair John Lively and Members of the House Committee on Climate, Energy, and Environment:
+Chair Sollman and the Senate Committee on Energy and Environment:

-I write to you in support of HB 2410 and HB 2038.
+I write to you in support of SB 215, SB 216, and SB 635.

-I'm a native Columbia County resident, a professional who works for an Oregon electric utility, and a US Naval officer.
+I'm a 33-year-old mother and Columbia County resident whose parents worked at Trojan.
+I'm also a professional who works in the utilities industry and am a US Naval officer.
 While the views and opinions expressed here are my own and not that of my employer or the Navy, I want to establish that my lived and professional experiences inform my testimony.